theodoremoreland/PortfolioExample/README.md

   - Presents previously deployed websites or placeholders for future deployments
   - Each website presented on portfolio should have an image and title
   - When you click on a presented website, it should take you to the website
-  - The first website featured should have a larger image than the others
+  - The first website featured should have a larger image than the others *(I opted not to comply with this requirement on my most recent version)*
-- Must have a `Contact info` section
+- Must have a `Contact info` section *(I preferred to limit contact info to professional "social media" accounts e.g. LinkedIn, GitHub, etc...)*
 - Website must be deployed to live server
 - Website must be responsive using flexbox and media queries
 - Project GitHub repository must have a detailed README